kirarpit/the-odd-blog/minimal-mistakes/_posts/2017-10-06-ethereum-mining-in-india.md

 ## Conclusion
 If you're a true believer of crypto currencies and want to hold them for a long time then investing directly and buying coins would definitely be much more profitable than mining of any sort.
 However, if mining as a concept fascinates you then it could very well be pursued as a hobby.
 You could closely follow and learn a lot about new upcoming blockchains, mine them and have a say in developing their future with your voting power.
 Not to mention, the immense amount of learning during the process of setting up a complete mining rig, which only depends on how much in depth you're willing to venture, is priceless.

-> The capacity to learn is a gift; the ability of learn is a skill; the willingness to learn is a choice
+> The capacity to learn is a gift; the ability to learn is a skill; the willingness to learn is a choice
 >
 ~ Brian Herbert